Parsherm/Fake_News_Machine_Model/README.md

 - Train the model: The application will train the model on a dataset (news.csv) of labeled news articles.
 - Prediction Interface: Users can input a news article title and content, and the model will predict if the article is real or fake.
 - Accuracy Display: The accuracy of the model is displayed in the bottom right corner.
-- Result Reset: After each prediction, input fields and the result label are cleared.
+- Result Reset: After each prediction, input fields and the result label are cleared after pressing "Reset."

 # Installing
 The easiest way to install the program with all dependencies is to just download "FakeNewsML.exe" from this repository.
 However there is another option should you wish.